akbrother02/CrownStack.github.io/_posts/2017-10-14-App-Thinning-iOS.markdown

 Slicing is the process of creating different variations of app bundle for different target devices.
 A variant contains only the executable architecture and resources those are needed for the target device.
 The store will create and deliver different variants based on the devices your app supports.
 Image resources are sliced according to their resolution and device family.
 GPU resources are sliced according to device capabilities.
 For tvOS apps, assets in catalogs shared between iOS and tvOS targets are sliced and large app icons are removed.
 When the user installs an app, a variant for the user’s device is downloaded and installed.

-Images stored in 1x, 2x, and 3x format will automatically be sliced per device according to the device’s native resolution.
+Images stored in 1x, 2x, and 3x format will automatically sliced according to the device’s native resolution.
 So, your resources must be organized in asset catalogs.
 Secondly, you should also make sure you have all available architectures (arm64 armv7 armv7s) enabled in your “Build Settings” under “Valid Architectures”.

 <img src="/static/app_thinning_slicing.png" alt="Drawing" style="width: 600px;"/>